+The test requirement of configurations for CA operating band including Band n41 also apply for the corresponding CA operating bands with Band n90 replacing Band n41.

 For the UE which supports inter-band carrier aggregation, the test requirement for reference sensitivity shall be increased by the amount given by ΔRIB,c defined in clause 7.3A.0.3 for the applicable operating bands.
 Unless otherwise stated, ΔRIB,c is set to zero.